sampscl/open_boss/README.md

 - Send a HTTP GET request to `/switch` to cause the device to enter "Flame Boss Protocol"; it is currently unknown what this really does, but the iOS app does it and so shall Open Boss
 - The MQTT topics are `flameboss/<DEVICE_SERIAL_NUMBER>/...`
-- Temperatures are degrees celcius \* 10, so 1489 is 148.9 degrees C
+- Temperatures are degrees celsius \* 10, so 1489 is 148.9 degrees C
 - Temperature values range from -32767 to 32768
 - Blower values are percentage \* 100, so 10000 is 100%
 - Publish to `flameboss/<DEVICE_SERIAL_NUMBER>/recv`